Keith McKnight

 January 2009 to August 2010

 I worked for a few different subcontractors at Lockheed Martin, but Splintertek was the last one before I moved to New York.
-They had a few non-Lockheed simulations that I worked on.
+I worked on a few non-Lockheed Flash e-learning simulations there.

 Lockheed Martin